 Alaska was one of the first states to create entry requirements for visitors.
 And those requirements revolve mostly around testing.

 But first, every traveler must fill out a State of Alaska Travel Declaration online prior to arrival.
-Whether you’re arriving by land, air, or sea, there are a few ways Alaska will let you in.
-Here are your options for COVID-19 testing to get into Alaska:
+Whether you’re arriving by land, air, or sea, Alaska is only allowing visitors that can provide a negative COVID-19 PCR test.

 Is Alaska Open for Business?

 Like most states across the nation, Alaska is in the midst of a phased re-opening.

 Most hotels are open and many restaurants are open, with limited capacity.
 If you’re planning on camping or visiting national parks, make sure to check out the Alaska Department of Natural Resource’s list with information on which parks are open, closed, and those with limited service.

 Between Alaska and Hawaii, this testing model could become the new norm for states looking to welcome travelers while controlling the spread of coronavirus.

 Alaska’s system is a bit confusing, but it should allow you to go ahead with that summer or fall trip.